hongbozheng/yolovx/README.md

 Go to [conda >> User guide >> Installation >> Installing on Linux](https://docs.conda.io/projects/conda/en/latest/user-guide/install/linux.html)

+Under section `Download the Installer`, click on `Anaconda Installer for Linux`

 In the terminal, go to `Downloads` folder and run the following command
 ```
 bash Anaconda3-<latest version>-Linux-x86_64.sh